Industry City: Industry City redevelopment

 In 2000, during the dot-com boom, the New York City government planned to turn part of Industry City into a technology campus as part of its Digital NYC program, in conjunction with SBIDC and Industry City Associates.
 The project called for installing high-speed optical fiber cables at Industry City, which would be funded by a $250,000 grant to SBIDC.
 Upon the completion of the project, Industry City would be integrated into the then-new Sunset Park Technology District.
 As part of the project, two buildings at Industry City would be dedicated specifically to housing electronic machinery, and backup generators would be installed in the spaces between buildings.
 A third building, the Brooklyn Information Technology Center (BITC), was opened for use by technology companies in September 2000.

 Industry City began attracting artists in 2009 by building 30,000 sqft of artists' studios and conducting creative events such as film screenings and art installations, such as the Marion Spore project.
 Industry City hosted Brooklyn's Fashion Weekend, a biannual exposition showcasing the work of local and international fashion designers, in 2013.

 By 2012, Industry City was only 66% occupied and its tenants employed 2,500 workers.
 A consortium composed of Belvedere Capital Real Estate Partners, Jamestown Properties, and Angelo, Gordon & Co. purchased Industry City in 2013.
 The new owners intended to renovate the complex into a manufacturing and office hub.
 The Industry City ownership consortium also pushed to lease the vacant space at Industry City.
 In 2014, the NBA's Brooklyn Nets announced their intention to move their training center to Industry City.
 The new facility, the Hospital for Special Surgery Training Center (HSS Center), was to be built on the roof of Building 19 of the complex, at the time an empty warehouse, occupying 70,000 sqft of space in total.
-The renovation project will cost roughly $50 million.
+The renovation project was estimated to cost roughly $50 million.
 The center opened in February 2016.
 A job training center for Sunset Park residents, called the Innovation Lab, opened at Industry City that April.
 By December 2016, the tenants at Industry City had a combined 6,000 employees.